chrisfudesign/chrisfudesign.github.io/_pages/about.md

 <div style= "font-size:36px; font-weight: bold;">
 Welcome!</div>

 My name is <strong>Chris (Yue) Fu</strong>, and I am currently a third-year Ph.D. at the University of Washington.
-My research interests are AI for behavior change, AI-mediated communication, AI-supported relationships and emotions, and LLM-powered conversational agents.
+My research interests are co-creation with AI.
+Key areas of domains include AI-mediated communication, AI-supported design, music production, and sense-making.
+I am also interested in AI-supported relationships and how it transforms people’s interpersonal relations with others.
 I work with Prof. [Alexis Hiniker](https://www.alexishiniker.com/) in the [User Empowerment Lab](https://www.userempowerment.org/).
 In addition, I have had the opportunity to collaborate with Prof. [Wanda Pratt](https://ischool.uw.edu/people/faculty/profile/wpratt) and Prof. [Jacob O. Wobbrock](https://faculty.washington.edu/wobbrock/).

 <!-- Before embarking on this fulfilling research journey, I spent several years in the industry as a project manager and designer.
 My recent work revolves around understanding the impact of technology use on interpersonal relationships and exploring how AI can support and enhance communication and emotional wellbeing for individuals.
 Please feel free to explore my website to learn more about my research and ongoing projects. -->